HITSZ-MAS/se3_controller/README.md

 rosrun se3_controller se3_controller_example_node
 ```

 see se3_example.cpp for more details.

+**Make sure that p, v, a, j are in the world coordinate!!!**

 ![se3_example](attachments/se3_example.gif)